azhu2/538-flipping/README.md

 [TODO: math workup]

-Remember that earlier, we we're entirely sure what to do with a running total of 0 or 1, as coin choice didn't seem to matter?
+Remember that earlier, we weren't entirely sure what to do with a running total of 0 or 1, as coin choice didn't seem to matter?
 We can tweak our script now and see that, in fact, it doesn't matter at all which coin we choose in those cases; the results come out the same.

 So the actual optimal strategy is: